googlecartographer/rfcs/text/0000-use-docker-hub.md

 Add a `googlecartographer` organization on Docker Hub, to which the latest built Docker images of the master branches are pushed, e.g. `googlecartographer/cartographer` or `googlecartographer/cartographer_ros`.

+For continuous integration, we push `googlecartographer/cartographer_base` images that contain pre-installed 3rd party dependencies like protobuf, Ceres...
+The version of these dependencies is fixed in the build scripts (directory `scripts/`).

 ### Pushing Images in Travis CI

 See the Travis documentation for how to set up credentials: [Pushing a Docker Image to a Registry](https://docs.travis-ci.com/user/docker/#pushing-a-docker-image-to-a-registry)

-Add a script that pushes only Docker images built from the master branch:
+We have to make sure that we only push Docker images built from the master branch:

 ```bash
 #!/bin/bash